 Southend YMCA Community School sets clear aspirational targets for the pupil premium allocation within the school.
 All interventions are strategically planned in conjunction with our school governors.
 Governors are able, through careful monitoring and evaluation, to demonstrate the impact of each aspect of their spending on the outcomes for students at our school.
 School governors are involved in the making decisions about pupil premium spending and challenging the way in which it was allocated.

 - The Budget - School Governors have carefully ring fenced the funding so that the target group of students receive the appropriate allocation of funding targeted to their needs.
 The school MIS provides a robust audit trail for where the funding has been spent

 - Eligibility - eligibility for the Pupil Premium is not confused with low ability, and is focused on supporting our disadvantaged students to achieve the highest levels, reaching or exceeding their potential

 - Analysing Data - The headteacher is held to account at full governor meetings in terms of thoroughly analysing the performance of student’s achievement, particularly within English and Mathematics.
-Achievement data is frequently analysed and a monthly report is provided by subject leads.
+Achievement data is frequently analysed and reports are provided regularly to school governors.
 Ensuring effective management of interventions and techniques so that timely adjustments are sought to make certain the desired impact upon learning and progress is made

 - A whole school approach is taken with respect to the achievement of students in receipt of pupil premium grant.
 All staff, both teaching and non-teaching, understood the importance of ensuring that all day-to-day teaching meets the needs of each student, this is reflected within the staff performance management targets.
 Reducing the opportunity to rely on interventions to compensate for teaching that is less than good and shifting the focus to accelerating their progress within the classroom setting